-Let us eliminate the confusion resulting from justifications for law that make no provision for the existence of rights in themselves and so discard divine command, social contract, and legal positivism in favor of a functional natural law (FNL) theory.
+Let us eliminate the confusion resulting from justifications for law that make no provision for the existence of rights in themselves and so discard divine command, social contract, and legal positivism in favor of a functional natural law (FNL) theory (Functional Natural Law and the Legality of Human Rights“).
 Still, even when we begin our justification for law by enshrining rights as foundational, where do we place the moral boundaries of civil disobedience in pursuit of rights?

 As far as I have been able to discover, the answer to that question depends on our answer to another that defines the origin and therefore the extent of rights.
 And this plants us in a swampy history.
 The progression of rights theory has been anything but linear, which helps explain the wide variations in delineating them.

 It is ironic that we can credit Aristotle’s Nicomachean Ethics with both establishing the preconditions of FNL and for illustrating its structural challenges, of which I will focus on four.